Joseph Hamm

 Profile

-I am a PhD student in the Sustainability Research Institute, as part of the White Rose DTP programme.
+I am a PhD student in the Sustainability Research Institute, and part of the White Rose DTP programme.
 I research results-based payments for large carnivore conservation.

-My background is primarily ecological; past research topics have included the foraging behaviour of scarlet macaws and the evaluation of methods to protect sea-turtle nests.
-My PhD is more interdisciplinary (and includes aspects of economics and social science), and uses a case study approach which focuses on Tanzania’s Ruaha landscape.
+My background is primarily ecological; past research has included the foraging behaviour of scarlet macaws and the evaluation of methods to protect sea-turtle nests.
+My PhD includes aspects of economics and social science, with fieldwork in Ruaha, Tanzania and Montana, US.
 I am fortunate to work with a great international team of academics and practitioners, and hope that this research will improve conservation outcomes for large carnivores and the people who live alongside them.

 Research interests